dseguy/php-error-messages/messages/syntax-error,-unexpected-token-";".rst

    <?php

-   // if () needs a second closing ), but PHP keeps parsing it until the semi colon. if ($d !== foo() {
+   // 'if' needs a second closing ), but PHP keeps parsing it until the semi colon. if ($d !== foo() {
        exit(1);
    }